alexpalade/psk-file-share/README.md

 # File storage/sharing PSK SSApp

-A SSApp for privatesky for storing and sharing files through a users' wallet.
+A privatesky SSApp for storing and sharing files through a users' wallet.

 - file sharing is not implemented (only storage)
 - the app needs refresh to see the latest uploads